RobertHeim/phpbb-ext-topictags/README.md

 * configure a regex to decide which tags are valid and which are not
 * maintenance functions in ACP -> Extensions -> RH Topic Tags
 * tags are added to meta-content keywords in viewtopic
+* tags are shown in viewforum (can be disabled in acp)

 ## Installation